 Ultramar offers priority boarding for wheelchair users.
-On the ferry I took, the ramp was on a gentle incline and didn’t have huge bumps on it, unlike the ferry I took to Cozumel.
+On the ferry I took, the ramp was on a gentle incline and didn’t have huge bumps on it that your wheels could get caught on, unlike the ferry I took to Cozumel.

 The downside is that these wheelchair spaces aren’t near a window and there aren’t any regular seats beside them if you’re traveling with an able-bodied companion.

 I recommend using the accessible restroom at the Cancun ferry terminal before boarding your ferry to Isla Mujeres.

 However, if nature calls when you’re on the ferry, you can wheel around to the outdoor restroom at the back of the ferry.
 The doors are quite heavy and there’s about a 5-inch ledge you’d need to pop over, so you might want to flag down a staff member to assist you (they’d be able to set up a ramp for the ledge).